Saqsy/cs-uob-overview-of-architecture.github.io/readings.md

 **Digital Design and Computer Architecture:** Chapter 1.4 covers decimal, binary, and hexadecimal numbers, binary addition, sign-magntide and 2's complement representation, section 2.8.1 covers multiplexers, chapter 5.2 covers adders, subtraction, and the ALU, chapter 5.3 covers fixed-point and flaoting-point numbers.

 **What every computer scientist should know about floating-point arithmetic:** Found [here](https://dl.acm.org/doi/10.1145/103162.103163), provides useful but non-examinable information on floating point rounding errors.

+## Week 3 reading

+**The Elements of Computing Systems:** Chapter 3 covers timing diagrams, the clock, registers, and memory in general.
+It takes D flip-flops as a black box (which it calls a DFF) rather than explaining how they work, but does a good job of explaining how they work and how to use them.

+**Digital Design and Computer Architecture:** Chapter 3.2.1 covers R-S latches, 3.2.2 covers D latches, 3.2.3 covers D flip-flops, and 3.2.4 covers registers (minus a load input which is covered in 3.2.5).
+Chapters 3.3 and 3.5 discuss issues around propagation delay, but in far more detail than this unit requires.
+Chapter 5.5 covers memory.